victagne/image_noise_reduce/README.md

 # image_noise_reduce
-A DFS algorithm for reducing noise in image
+Provide a DFS algorithm for reducing noise in image with an example.